Pauloespinozaa/pf-gnn-paper/README.md

-# Robust Power Flow Estimation under Topological Variations via Graph Neural Networks with Flat Adapters
+# Topology-Robust Power Flow Estimation using Graph
+Neural Networks with Low-Rank Adapters

-**Autores:** XXXXXz
+**Autores:** XXXXX XXXXX

 ## Abstract
-Graph Neural Networks (GNNs) have recently emerged as powerful data-driven surrogates for AC power flow estimation, yet their performance often deteriorates under structural variability caused by switching operations or contingency events.
-This paper presents PFGNNFlatAdapter, a topology-aware architecture that combines topological data augmentation with a low-rank residual adapter to improve robustness without compromising nominal accuracy.
-The model integrates electrical features (P,Q,Z), bus-type encodings, and a binary connectivity indicator to explicitly capture the local impact of network reconfigurations on global voltage and phase-angle dynamics.
-Experimental results on the IEEE 14-, 30-, and 118-bus test systems demonstrate state-of-the-art accuracy across both nominal and perturbed topologies, achieving MAPE below 0.2% and R2 > 0.999 in all cases.
-The framework scales linearly in training time (from 1.3x10^3 s to 2.2x10^3 s) while maintaining stable convergence and consistent error distribution.
-These findings confirm that combining physically grounded features with parameter-efficient adapters enables robust, scalable, and topology-generalizable power flow estimation for dynamic electrical grids.
-Compared to a baseline, the proposed model achieves over two orders of magnitude reduction in error under perturbed topologies (MAPE 0.19% vs. 28.6%) while preserving near-perfect accuracy in nominal conditions, confirming its superior robustness and generalization capability.
+Graph Neural Networks (GNNs) have emerged as effective data-driven surrogates for AC power flow estimation, yet their performance often degrades when the network topology changes due to switching, contingencies, or reconfiguration.
+This work introduces PFGNNFlatAdapter, a topologyaware learning framework that enhances generalization under structural variability by applying low-rank residual updates over a fixed GNN backbone, guided by a global mask that distinguishes nominal from perturbed operating regimes.
+The model incorporates physically grounded covariates, including active and reactive power injections (P, Q) and a one-hot encoding of the bus type (Slack, PV, PQ), together with a structural covariate Z that captures local topological changes at the node level.
+In addition, including an N−k augmentation strategy, extended up to N−3, preserves graph connectivity and avoids isolated nodes, generating diverse yet physically meaningful training conditions.
+A dynamic edge index is included for each sample, allowing the model to operate directly on varying graph structures without retraining.
+Experiments on the 14, 30, and 118 bus pandapower systems show that the proposed approach maintains high accuracy in nominal conditions (MAPE below 0.1%) while achieving strong robustness under topological perturbations (global MAPE below 1% across all cases), with near-linear growth in parameters and runtime.
+These results indicate that adapter-based GNN architectures offer a promising and computationally efficient direction for topology-aware power flow estimation in modern, dynamically evolving power grids.

 ## Estructura del repositorio
 - /code : scripts de entrenamiento e inferencia